DomenicDev/sem/use-cases/use-case-7.md

 ## EXTENSIONS

 3. **Employee does not exist**:
-    1. HR advisor gets in contact with employee.
+    1. HR advisor gets in contact with requester.

 ## SUB-VARIATIONS